 How Much Does An Expungement Lawyer Cost?

 A consultation with a Laguna Hills and Orange County expungement lawyer from The SoCal Law Network is always free for potential clients.
 Specific rates will be discussed with you prior to beginning work on your case.
-Lawyers typically charge a flat fee, however in some cases an hourly rate is more appropriate.
+Drug possession lawyers typically charge a flat fee, however in some cases an hourly rate is more appropriate.

 Hoping to expunge your criminal record?
 Contact the team at The SoCal Law Network to speak with a highly skilled criminal attorneys to assist with your court proceedings.
-Call 949-305-7995 to schedule a free consultation today.
+Call 949-305-7995 to schedule a free consultation with a drug possession lawyer today.

 Contact Us Today